CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 reconstructed specifically for the purposes of validation to ensure that the Delta Certificate is valid for its intended purpose on final reconstruction.
-That being said, some form of validation such as revocation checking, and signature verification MUST always be applied at the point the certificate is used.
+That being said, some form of validation such as revocation checking, and signature verification MUST always be assured at the point the certificate is used.

 There are some additional considerations for the software to